lorenzo-stoakes/linux-vm-notes/fundamentals.md

   different possible partitions, only providing the actual physical address of the page of memory the virtual address references in the very last table we look up.
-However since the work is actually done by the CPU, the hardware architecture of the CPU specifies how things are divided (more on this shortly.)
+However since the work is actually done by the CPU, the hardware architecture of the CPU specifies how things are divided.

 * When we finally get the physical address of the page of memory we're interested in, we still need to know the precise location of the memory